Introduction to orbifolds: Preface

 \chapter{Preface}

 Orbifolds, first defined by I.~Satake in \cite{satake} as $V$-manifolds, are amongst the simplest generalizations of manifolds that include singularities.
-They are topological spaces locally modeled on quotients of $\mathbb{R}^n$ by a finite group action, and appear naturally in many areas of mathematics and physics, such as algebraic geometry, differential geometry and string theory.
-There are many different ways to approach orbifolds, for example as Lie groupoids (see Remark \ref{remark: orbifolds as groupoids}), length spaces (see Remark \ref{Remark: orbifolds as metric spaces}), Deligne--Mumford stacks (see, e.g., \cite{lerman}), etc. Here will adopt the more elementary, classical approach via local charts and atlases, following mostly \cite{adem}, \cite{boyer}, \cite{chenruan}, \cite{choi}, \cite{kleiner}, \cite{mrcun} and \cite{thurston}, which can be used for further reading on the subject.
+They are topological spaces locally modeled on quotients of $\mathbb{R}^n$ by a finite group action, and appear naturally in many areas of mathematics.
+Orbifolds also arise in physics as configuration spaces after one removes formal symmetries of a system, for example gauge transformations in Yang--Mills theory and coordinate transformations in general relativity \cite{emmrich}.
+There are many different ways to approach orbifolds, for example as Lie groupoids (see Remark \ref{remark: orbifolds as groupoids}), length spaces (see Remark \ref{Remark: orbifolds as metric spaces}), Deligne--Mumford stacks (see, e.g., \cite{lerman}), etc. Here we will adopt the more elementary, classical approach via local charts and atlases, following mostly \cite{adem}, \cite{boyer}, \cite{chenruan}, \cite{choi}, \cite{kleiner}, \cite{mrcun} and \cite{thurston}, which can be used for further reading on the subject.

 Manifolds are very well-behaved spaces.
 While this is comfortable on the level of the objects, it forces the category of manifolds and smooth maps to have poor algebraic properties (e.g. it is not closed under limits, co-limits, quotients...), hence the pursuit of generalizations.
-Orbifolds arise in this context---together with the more general Chen spaces \cite{chen}, diffeological spaces \cite{iglesias}, differentiable staks \cite{behrend}, Frölicher spaces \cite{frolicher} and many others (see also \cite{stacey})---providing a category which at least behaves better with respect to quotients while retaining some proximity with the realm and language of manifolds.
+Orbifolds arise in this context---together with the more general Chen spaces \cite{chen}, diffeological spaces \cite{iglesias}, differentiable staks \cite{behrend}, Frölicher spaces \cite{frolicher} and many others (see also \cite{stacey})---providing a category which behaves a little better at least with respect to quotients, while retaining close similarity with the realm and language of manifolds.

 In Chapter \ref{section: definition and examples} we introduce the notion of orbifolds and give some examples, motivating it by considering quotients of group actions.
 Chapter \ref{section: fundamental group and coverings} is devoted to some algebraic topology, mainly concerning Thurston's generalization of the notion of fundamental group and covering maps to orbifolds.
 Chapter \ref{section: diff geometry} covers the basics of differential geometry and topology of orbifolds, such as smooth maps, bundles, integration, and some results on regular and equivariant De Rham cohomology of orbifolds.
 Finally, in Chapter \ref{section: riemannian orbifolds} we endow orbifolds with Riemannian metrics and see some generalizations of classical results from Riemannian geometry to the orbifold setting.